The Very Best Waffles

 Before I get all crazy on you with the strange-but-delicious waffle recipes, I thought it’d be best to start with the basics.

 This waffle recipe is the one.
 It’s the yin to my yang.
-The Peeta to my Katniss.
 The salt to my pepper.
-It’s amazeballs.
+It’ really the best.

 Light and crispy and tender, but not mushy or soggy.
 Nobody wants a soggy waffle, you guys.
 Nobody.
 Crispy waffles for all!

 If you have a hand mixer or immersion blender, drag it out.
 It’s pretty much impossible to whip a single egg white in a stand mixer, though.
 Trust me.
 I’ve tried.
-(This is the immersion blender I use and it comes in all kinds of pretty colors!
+(This is the immersion blender I use (affiliate) and it comes in all kinds of pretty colors!
 Mine is orange!)
-(Update: This hand whisk works really well, to0!)
+(Update: This hand whisk (affiliate) works really well, too!)